 What is Meditation?

-Meditation Classes help train the brain to enable us to be more focused, loving, resilient, calm and creative.
+Meditation Classes help train the brain to enable us to be more focused, loving, resilient, calm and creatively present.
 Meditation Classes offer time to tune-in to a natural unfolding of this true creative Self and to learn techniques to easily practise at home.
 Suitable for anyone with a busy and inquiring mind.

 You are welcome to try a free no obligation class that includes either yoga or a gentle introduction to Qi Gong.